 I decided to take the full forty percent because I knew myself.
-The most experienced narrators rarely give discounts for the twenty percent, and I wanted an excellent product to sell.
+The most experienced narrators rarely give discounts for twenty percent, and I wanted an excellent product to sell.
 In my experience, selling crap is harder than selling gold, and I'm not the best salesman.
-With my dream narrator, I was confident that I would recoup my costs even though it would take some challenges in financing the whole thing.
+With my dream narrator, I was confident that I would recoup my costs even though it would take some challenges to finance the whole thing.

 TONS OF AUDITIONS

 I wasn’t ready for the number of auditions for my first book.
 I don’t remember the exact numbers, but within a day and a half I had over sixty auditions.
 The tables had turned.
 I was in demand.
 Most narrators love authors who don’t ask for profit sharing, so there was no risk for them.
 Many of them said they connected with the audition script right away.
 I didn’t believe all of them.

 The game became a process of whittling down the numbers.
 Some were easy to throw out and almost insultingly so.
 If I wanted an AI to read my novel, I wouldn’t have auditioned flesh and blood authors.
 Two of them made me want to pat their back and gently coach them into another career path.
 I felt bad for the ones who recorded their auditions on their phone in a noisy apartment where you could hear muffled people and horns in the background.
 Even though they offered clearance-sale prices, I tossed them out in seconds.
 I couldn’t bear listening to them butcher what I worked on for years.